TranNgocThien/button_game/README.md

 # button_game
-This is a game with 4 buttons.
+This is a game with 4 buttons and was build by express-generator, bulma

 ## Installation